What to expect at our dances

 We have live music at most of our dances, with both local and traveling bands.

-There is always a caller, who teaches the moves before the music starts.
+There is always a caller, who teaches the moves before the music starts

 Everyone wears comfortable shoes and light-weight clothing for vigorous movement.

 There's usually a break about halfway through the evening.
-A snack or beverage to share is always welcome.
-(Township rules do not permit alcohol.)
+A snack or beverage to share is always welcome (Township rules do not permit alcohol.)

 What are dances like?

 The traditional social dances we do at the Oshtemo Grange are mostly set dances.
-That is, couples are organized in some shape or other, such as four couples in a square or a large number of couples in a circle or long lines of couples down the length of the dance floor.
+That is, dancers are organized in some shape or other, such as four couples in a square or a large number of couples in a circle or long lines of couples down the length of the dance floor.

-In a sense you and your partner are dancing not only with each other but with all the neighboring couples in your set, completing a series of figures which are taught before the music starts.
+In a sense you and your partner are dancing not only with each other but with all the neighboring dancers in your set, completing a series of figures which are taught before the music starts.

 The figures, such as forward and back, swing your partner, turn your neighbor around with right hands, promenade your partner, are mostly very simple and as the dance goes on the dancers learn the pattern and the teacher/caller can provide less prompting.